adsteen/lab_site_source/content/authors/zstooksbury/_index.md

 - Alumni
 ---

-Zach was been with the lab from 2017-2020, during which time he worked on several projects relating to geological controls on microbially-catalyzed carbon cycling in marine and estuarine sediments.
+Zachery was with the lab from 2017-2020, during which time he worked on several projects relating to geological controls on microbially-catalyzed carbon cycling in marine and estuarine sediments.
+Zachery is now a graduate student at the UNC Department of Earth, Marine, and Environmental Sciences.